neilge/neilge.github.io/source/_posts/Notes.md

 ### Find files contains the log
 find -name \*.gz -print0 | xargs -0 zgrep "No configuration found for service: AudibleCustomerOnboardingService, realm: CAAMAZON

+## String tools

+There is a old string manager: audible-strings.amazon.com.
+If the translator cannot find the associated value for a specific key in current market, it will go to audible-strings.amazon.com to fetch data.

+## Weblab

+A tool can help us to gradually dialed up the percentage of a page.
+And it also can be used as a tool to do A/B testing.
+It can help us to switch from simple stack to arya.

+### How to create a weblab

+1. Go to weblab.amazon.com and click Create a New Weblab
+2. Fill all the necessary content.
+	* **PREFIX** would be the prefix of your weblab Id, the real Id is the PREFIX follow by a serious digits.
+	* **WEBLAB TITLE** is the name of this weblab.
+	* **BUSINESS GROUP** is Audible CAM.
+	* **REMEDY CTI**  C: Audible, T: Website, I: Account Details and Settings.
+	* **PRIMARY OWNER**: yourself
+	* **SECONDARY OWNER**: Team member
+	* **OBSERVERS**: Your product manager
+3. In the **Treatments** add two treatments and screenshots for each treatment
+	* C is controller.
+The associated page will show when weblab is off.
+	* T1 is first treatment.
+The associated page will show when weblab is on.
+4. Activate the webpage on CAAudible and USAudible normally.

+### How to use weblab

+1. We can add weblab to a placement.
+When editing a placement we can add a weblab rule and add the weblab Id and associated treament Id into it.
+2. We can also exclude a weblab from a placement.
+Similar to adding weblab, we add a weblab rule in exclude and add the weblab Id and its associated treatment Id.

+### How to turn on and off of weblab

+1. We cannot launch a treatment (that is the job of QA and PM).
+But we can also test the weblab by using weblab bookmarklet.
+2. We can use bookmarklet builder to build bookmark to enter c or t1.
+3. Or we can just use bookmarklet to go into page with a weblab.

+### What is the relation between weblab and symphony content

+Each campaign contains one or more symphony contents in the form of key value pair.
+These symphony contents are only belong to this campaign, while this campaign can be applied to many different placements.
+Each placement is actually a slot (working as widget in code) in a page.
+We can set rules and excludes to specify the logic of the placement.

+### How to debug in web page

+1. In arya, we can turn on debug mode by add paremeter `debug=1` into URL
+2. In santana, we use `inspect=true`
+3. If we want to get the LMS key for strings in this page, using `stringDebug=1`
+4. When you want to find the log correspond to the page.
+Turn debug on and inspect the page, then search 'debugInfo' in Elements, the host name would be the host you may want to ssh.